The Best Things To Do in Pisa, Italy by JetSettingFools.com

 Exterior Details of the Cattedrale di Pisa, Italy

-The elaborate white and grey Carrara marble façade is fascinating to see (seriously, bring binoculars to view the spectacular details!).
+The elaborate white and grey Carrara marble façade is fascinating to see.
+Seriously, bring binoculars to view the spectacular details!
 The Pisan Romanesque style (which it has come to be called) features arches, columns, mosaics and intricate carvings.

 Inside the cathedral, columns line the central nave with grandiose gold leaf ceiling overhead.
-The magnificent dome, Corinthian columns, carved pulpit and intricate mosaics – as well as the relics of St. Rainerius, are other things to see inside the Pisa Cathedral.
+The magnificent dome, Corinthian columns, carved pulpit and intricate mosaics – as well as the relics of St. Rainerius – are other things to see inside the Pisa Cathedral.

-#4 Battistero di San Giovanni (Pisa Baptistry of St. John)
+#4 Baptistry of St. John

 View of the Battistero di San Giovanni, Pisa, Italy